RazorBest/rsa_break_from_d/README.md

 Until now, we used equations that were very common.
 The trick is the following: look at $g^{k/2}$.

-Assuming p and q are non-trivial primes, then they are odd.
+Assuming $p$ and $q$ are non-trivial primes, then they are odd.
 This makes
 $\phi(n) = (p - 1)(q - 1)$ an even number.
 Then, we know that $k / 2$ can be
 easily computed.